 You’ll find yourself on an RV lot with a couple hundred RVs.
 If you start your shopping journey online, you’re looking at tens of thousands of travel trailers, fifth wheels, and motorhomes—enough to make anyone’s head spin.

-Your best bet is to find a knowledgable RV Specialist to guide you through the process.
+Your best bet is to find a knowledgeable RV Specialist to guide you through the process.
 We’ve got hundreds of them.

 Here are 5 questions you need to ask your RV Salesperson while you’re finding your RV.

 1. What RVs are Best for My Family’s Size?

 Are you a solo RVer?
 A smaller RV, easier to maneuver and set up by yourself, might be a good choice.